sbaresearch/featurecloud-input-dp-app/README.md

 * Post: various Analysis apps

 ## Config
 ```
+fc_input_dp:
     data: data.csv                  # path to the input file
-noised_data: noised_data.csv #path to the output file
+    noised_data: noised_data.csv    # path to the output file
     target_attribute: label         # name of the target attribute or an empty string

-input_dp_method: input_dp #one of two methods:  input_dp or input_dp_new_paradigm
+    input_dp_method: input_dp       # one of two methods:  input_dp or input_dp_new_paradigm
     epsilon: epsilon                # float, has to be more than 0
-delta: delta # float, has to be more than 0
+    delta: delta                    # float, has to be more than 0 and less than 1

     sensitivity: sensitivity        # float, has to be more than 0.
 Sensitivity of the ML model used only with input_dp_new_paradigm
     iterations: iterations          # int, has to be more than 0.
-Number of iterations when training ML model, used only with input_dp_new_paradigm
+Number of iterations
+                                    # when training ML model, used only with input_dp_new_paradigm
 ```

 ## References